 For any failure in the SEC component, it can read the Saga log once it’s coming back up.
 It can then identify the transactions successfully rolled back, which ones are pending, and can take appropriate actions:

 There are two approaches to implement the Saga pattern: choreography and orchestration.
 Let’s discuss them in the next sections.

 7.3.
 Implementing Saga Choreography Pattern

 In the Saga Choreography pattern, each microservices that is part of the transaction publishes an event that is processed by the next microservice.
-To use this pattern, one needs to make a decision whether the microservice will part of the Saga.
+To use this pattern, one needs to make a decision whether the microservice will be part of the Saga.
 Accordingly, the microservice needs to use the appropriate framework to implement Saga.
-In this pattern, the Saga Execution Coordinator is either embedded within the microservice or cab be a standalone component.
+In this pattern, the Saga Execution Coordinator is either embedded within the microservice or can be a standalone component.

 In the event of a failure, the microservice reports the failure to SEC, and it is the responsibility of the SEC to invoke the relevant compensation transactions: